dvain/react-presentation/PITCHME.md

     </Fragment>
   );
 }
 ```
-- You can use \<Fragment /> the same way you’d use any other element, without changing the way you write JSX.
+- You can use "Fragment" the same way you’d use any other element, without changing the way you write JSX.
 No commas, no keys, no quotes.

 ---
 ### error boundaries - why you will love them